THE ART OF AMAZEMENT

 In 2007, the youth branch of the Raleigh Magic Club, Magic Youth Raleigh, was selected as the pilot program for the international I.B.M.
 Youth project.
 The local program director, Roger Way, was selected to chair the international youth education program.

-This is a very active Ring.
+This is a very active Club.
 Members meet formally on the First Saturday of each month at New Horizons Fellowship in Apex.
 A mid-month casual workshop generally meets at differing locations on the third Tuesday of each month.
-Magicians and their families gather for a casual lunch to sit, chat, and share a bit of magic on most Fridays at Sweet Tomatoes in Cary.
-Magic Youth Raleigh meets on the second and fourth Saturday of each month at The Magic Corner Magic Shop.
+Magicians and their families gather for a casual lunch to sit, chat, and share a bit of magic on most Fridays at locations around Cary.
 Visit our Ring Calendar for details.

-The Raleigh Magic Club is very grateful for the many years devoted by Dr. William Spooner and Michael T. Deering, Ring Historians, in collecting and preserving the colorful history of I.B.M.
-Ring #199.
-Roger Way is the current Ring Historian.
+The Raleigh Magic Club is very grateful for the many years devoted by Dr. William Spooner and Michael T. Deering, Ring Historians, in collecting and preserving the colorful history of The Raleigh Magic Club.
+Roger Way is the current Club Historian.